top of page

 Key success in graduate study abroad pro

-Congratulations on considering getting a PhD!
+It's great that you're considering a PhD!
 This is a very exciting time for artificial intelligence and robotics.
-Graduating with a PhD from my lab will open up a range of unique opportunities, including highly-competitive jobs across the top tech firms, academic positions with a view towards one day setting up your own research group, and startup ideas for those with entrepreneurial ambitions.
-As a PhD student in the Robot Learning Lab, you will be conducting exciting and ambitious research in a supportive and friendly environment, with state-of-the-art facilities (robots and compute) and regular interaction with me and other researchers, and you will have the opportunity to travel internationally to the top conferences and events across the world.
+Graduating with a PhD from my lab will open up a great number of opportunities for you, including highly-competitive jobs across the top tech firms, academic positions with a view towards one day setting up your own research group, and startup ideas for those with entrepreneurial ambitions.
+As a PhD student in my lab, you will be conducting exciting and ambitious research in a supportive and friendly environment, with state-of-the-art facilities (robots and compute) and regular interaction with me and the rest of the group, and you will have the opportunity to travel internationally to the top conferences and events across the world.

 How to apply

-Before making your official application, please inform me of your intention to apply, so that I can let you know if making a full application would be appropriate (see the section "Contacting me" at the bottom of this webpage).
-Candidates should formally apply through the Department of Computing's online application system, and guidelines for this process can be found here.
-In the "Academic Programme" field, you should select "Computing Research PhD" (do not select "AI and Machine Learning PhD 4YFT").
+Before making an official application, please inform me of your intention to apply, so that I can let you know if making a full application would be appropriate (see the section "Contacting me" at the bottom of this page).
+After this, if I invite you to make an official application, this should be done through the Department of Computing's online application system.
+In your application, for the "Academic Programme" field, you should select "Computing Research PhD" (do not select "AI and Machine Learning PhD 4YFT").
 In the "Proposed research supervisor" field, you should enter "Edward Johns", and in the "Proposed research group" field, you should enter "The Robot Learning Lab".
 In the "Proposed research topic field", you should enter a title of your choice, based on your research proposal.

 Application criteria

-Officially, the minimum requirement for your application to be considered, is a Master's degree with a grade equivalent to a UK distinction.
+Officially, the minimum requirement for applicants is a Master's degree with a grade equivalent to a UK distinction.
 However, please be aware that applications to my lab are highly competitive.
 Therefore, to be invited to an interview, you would need to have outstanding grades, and you would need to show knowledge and interest in robotics, computer vision, and machine learning, beyond just the content of your degree's taught modules.
-For example, this could be demonstrated by any publications you may have, any personal projects outside of your degree, or by writing an intriguing and logical research proposal.
+For example, this could be demonstrated by any publications you may have, through any personal projects you have done outside of your degree, or by writing an intriguing and logical research proposal.

 Application timeline

-I am currently accepting PhD applications for entry in October 2024.
-Most new PhD students start in my lab in October, but a starting date of April 2024 may also be possible.
-Formally, there are three application deadlines: 15th December 2023, 15th February 2024, and 15th April 2024.
-After each deadline, applications will be assessed, and some promising candidates will then be invited to an interview.
+I am currently accepting PhD applications for entry in October 2025.
+Most new PhD students start in my lab in October, but other starting dates may also be possible.
+Formally, there are four application deadlines: 15th October 2024, 15th December 2024, 15th February 2025, and 15th April 2025.
+After each deadline, applications will be assessed, and promising candidates may then be invited to interviews.
 Applications may stay in the system for several weeks or months after the deadline, and may be combined with applications from the next deadline, before any interviews are conducted.

 Funding

-If we decide to make you an offer after your interview, then this will be conditional on you securing funding for your PhD.
-This funding would need to pay for tuition fees, and also your personal living costs.
+If we decide to make you an offer after your interviews, then this will be conditional on you securing funding for your PhD.
+This funding would pay for tuition fees, and also your personal living costs.
 Some students secure their own funding, such as by self-funding, or through a scholarship provided by their home country.
 To determine whether or not you would be able to self-fund your PhD, you can read our information on tuition fees and living costs.
-Self-funded students would need to pay tuition fees for 3 years and living costs for 4 years (PhD students are not charged tuition fees for their final year).
+PhDs at Imperial College usually last for 4 years, so self-funded students would need to pay tuition fees for 3 years and living costs for 4 years (PhD students are not charged tuition fees for their final year).

 If you require a funded position, then after we have made you a conditional offer, your application would then be passed to the department's funding committee for further assessment.
 There are a number of scholarships provided by College, which cover both tuition fees and living costs for the duration of your PhD.
 The PhD funding committee will assess all candidates who have reached this stage of the assessment, and award funding to the top-ranked candidates.
 The type of scholarship available to you depends on whether you qualify as a Home student or an Overseas student for tuition fees.
 You are a Home student if you are a UK National or you have settled / pre-settled status.
 Otherwise, you are an Overseas student.
 You can read more about your fee status here.